TREASURIES-Yields rise on Bullard comments, expected corporate supply

 St. Louis Fed President James Bullard told Fox Business Network that there was a better than 50 percent chance that the U.S. central bank will raise interest rates in September.
 Higher interest rates are expected to hurt Treasuries prices, especially those of shorter-dated notes.

-Analysts said Bullard's comments were closely watched since Fed officials are expected to remain silent in the days ahead of next week's July 28-29 policy meeting, and because of the lower-than-usual amount of U.S. economic data due this week.
+Analysts said Bullard's comments were closely watched since Fed officials are expected to remain silent in the coming days ahead of next week's July 28-29 policy meeting.

 Bond yields move inversely to prices.

-"In a light (data) week, when a Fed member speaks, there tends to be a little bit more focus," said Ellis Phifer, market strategist at Raymond James in Memphis, Tennessee.
+"Bullard's comments will probably linger in the back of everybody's minds until that meeting statement comes out," said Edward Acton, Treasury strategist at RBS Securities in Stamford, Connecticut.

-Analysts also said anticipated corporate supply put pressure on U.S. Treasuries prices as traders prepared to buy corporate bonds.
+Analysts also said this week's anticipated corporate supply put pressure on U.S. Treasuries prices as traders prepared to buy corporate bonds.

-"Most people are expecting a fair amount of corporate supply this summer, as people try to lock in rates before a Federal Reserve rate hike," said Jonathan Rick, interest rate derivatives strategist at Credit Agricole in New York.

-He said companies were taking advantage of low interest rates by issuing debt before the Fed hikes rates, since their costs to bondholders would be higher if they were to issue debt after the Fed hikes.
+"If there are corporate deals that are coming to market, people have to hedge that interest rate risk" by selling some Treasuries, said George Goncalves, head of U.S. rates strategy at Nomura Securities International in New York.

 Three- and two-year note yields earlier hit their highest levels since July 2 of 1.099 percent and 0.706 percent, respectively.